JulzDiverse/aviator-cf-apps/README.md

 ## Run Aviator

-After you setup your meta configuration you can download the aviator cli tool (if not already happend) and execute the `aviator` cli tool:
+After you setup your meta configuration just execute `aviator` as follows:

 ```
-$ aviator
+$ target=<flytarget> name=<pipeline-name> aviator
 ```

+Note: make sure you are logged in with `fly` before you execute aviator.

 That's It! ;)